SHAliakbari/georaster-layer-for-leaflet-dot-net-core/README.md

 Key Features:

-Effortless GeoTIFF Rendering: Convert GeoTIFFs into a format compatible with GeoRasterLayer for efficient display on tile-based maps.
+- Effortless GeoTIFF Rendering: Convert GeoTIFFs into a format compatible with GeoRasterLayer for efficient display on tile-based maps.
-Server-Side Processing Power: Utilize ASP.NET Core’s robust backend to handle requests, deliver geospatial data, and ensure smooth performance, scalability, and security.
+- Server-Side Processing Power: Utilize ASP.NET Core’s robust backend to handle requests, deliver geospatial data, and ensure smooth performance, scalability, and security.
-Seamless Tile-Based Map Integration: Integrate rendered raster layers effortlessly into your tile-based maps, providing a familiar and interactive experience for map users.
+- Seamless Tile-Based Map Integration: Integrate rendered raster layers effortlessly into your tile-based maps, providing a familiar and interactive experience for map users.
-Customization Options: Fine-tune how your raster layers are displayed by adjusting colors, context drawing, and other parameters.
+- Customization Options: Fine-tune how your raster layers are displayed by adjusting colors, context drawing, and other parameters.
-Memory and File Caching: Boost performance and reduce server load with built-in memory and file caching mechanisms.
+- Memory and File Caching: Boost performance and reduce server load with built-in memory and file caching mechanisms.
-Concurrency Considerations: Ensure thread-safe access to shared resources and handle concurrent requests efficiently.
+- Concurrency Considerations: Ensure thread-safe access to shared resources and handle concurrent requests efficiently.

-Installation:
+Installation(in future):

 Open your ASP.NET Core project in Visual Studio.
 Go to the NuGet Package Manager (right-click on your project and select Manage NuGet Packages…).